sho-bar/sho-menu/readme.txt

 = 1.3 =
 * Added so that you can write any text to the weight field for the dish
+* Hide weight when it's 0 or empty string

 = 1.2 =
 * Fix issue with styling designations.
 When there are more than 4 designations, they get smushed together.
 It fixed now